-Exhaust all air from the air system.
-Disassemble suspension, if necessary, to reach pivot connections.
+Exhaust all the air from the air system.
+Disassemble suspension, if needed, to reach the pivot connections.

-Failure to properly chock wheels and exhaust the air system could allow vehicle/suspension movement resulting in serious injury.
+Failure to properly chock wheels and exhaust the air system could allow vehicle movement that could result in serious injury.

 Bushing Replacement Procedure